crate/crate-howtos/docs/deployment/containers/docker.rst

 Creating a cluster
 ------------------

-To get started with CrateDB and Docker, we will create a three node cluster on your dev machine.
+To get started with CrateDB and Docker, you will create a three-node cluster on your dev machine.
 The cluster will run on a dedicated network and will require the first two nodes, ``crate01`` and ``crate02``, to vote which one is the master.
 The third node, ``crate03``, will simply join the cluster